nathancarter/weblurch/doc/plan.md

 clicks, and other events in the form of code that can be dropped directly into the test suite.

- * When you install this test UI, also install a listener for when various menu items are clicked in the editor.
-It should either pop up an alert for events it can't handle, or add a new step of type "command" to the steps array.
- * Extend the update function to write code for steps of type command.
-It should write code that would call commands in the editor.
-   Precede such calls with explanations (in unindented text) of what the code does.
-If there are multiple command calls in a row, just put one comment in front of the chain of them.
  * Add a button for emailing the generated code to the webLurch developers.
    It should open a message in your default mail program with the test code in the body, plus a header that asks the user to insert some comments